-Grandparenting ensures that while you remain enrolled in the same course, your tuition fees will increase by no more than 5% each year, for 3 years*, post first year of enrolment (i.e. total 4 years).
+Between 2016 and 2018 tuition fees for some courses increased at a higher rate than usual.
+In order to give this cohort of students some certainty about their total course cost, UTS chose to grandparent their tuition fees for a set period of time.
+For students who are eligible for grandparenting, it ensures that while you remain enrolled in the same course, your tuition fees will increase by no more than 5% each year, for three (3) years, post first year of enrolment (i.e. total four (4) years).

-Continuing students will remain eligible for grandparenting of their tuition fees while they remain admitted to the same course, for the relevant time period listed above.
+Fee-paying students who commenced prior to 2019 will remain eligible for grandparenting of their tuition fees while they remain admitted to the same course, for the relevant time period.

-Cohort Year - All students will be assigned a ‘Cohort Year' equal to their year of commencement.
-Your Cohort Year will usually remain unchanged for the duration of your course, however if you change or transfer to a new course this may affect your Cohort Year.
-Please see 'Changing Courses' below.
+All students who are eligible for grandparenting have been assigned a ‘Cohort Year' equal to their year of their commencement.
+Your cohort year will usually remain unchanged for the duration of your course, however if you change or transfer to a new course this may affect your cohort year.

 The period of grandparenting will not be extended for an individual student for any reason, including for:

 - studying part-time or with an otherwise reduced study load

 - where they are required to repeat a subject due to failure or non-completion.

 Note: international students on a student visa should maintain a full-time study load, and are only permitted to reduce their study load in limited circumstances.

 You can view your cohort year by generating any of these reports from My Student Admin: e-Invoice, online Academic Record, online Enrolment Details and online Student Plan Advice.